Trade Life Cycle – The Process of Buying & SellingApril 19, 2016

 Trade is a process of buying and selling any financial instrument.

-Just like any other product even a trade has its life cycle involving several steps, as those with a career in investment banking know.
+Just like any other product even trade has its life cycle involving several steps, as those with a career in Capital Markets know.

 Overview of the Process